radi0sus/ciflordg-web/README.md

 Included disorder rows are exported as a Markdown table.

+Included hydrogen-bond rows are exported as a Markdown table.

 ORTEP plots are not included in Markdown export.

 ### Plain text